If you have experienced or witnessed any form of unwanted sexual conduct, sexual harassment or stalking, support is available.

 Someone to listen 24 hours a day, 365 days a year.
 You can talk to the Samaritans about any thoughts or feelings you have, they won't tell you what to do.

 The University takes a zero-tolerance approach to any form of unwanted sexual conduct, harassment and stalking and expects all members of the University community to treat each other with dignity and respect.

 If you report an incident with your contact details, the Student Welfare Team will contact you within 3 working days.
 The team works with students who are having difficulties functioning or continuing their studies for non-academic reasons.
 They are able to speak with you in a safe, confidential and non-judgmental space and they can support you in finding the appropriate service.

 We understand that you may not wish to disclose your identity, so you also have the option to report anonymously.
 Anonymous reports provide statistical information, which will be used to inform our proactive and preventative work on addressing unwanted behaviours across the University community.

 Please submit a complaint using the Complaints and Appeals Form.
 In accordance with the Complaints and Appeals Procedures, complaints must be submitted within 2 months of the last claimed act or omission.
-The Student Disputes Team will confirm receipt of your complaint within 5 working days and you will have the opportunity to discuss the complaint with a Student Disputes Officer.
+The Student Investigation and Resolution Team will confirm receipt of your complaint within 5 working days and you will have the opportunity to discuss the complaint with a member of the Student Investigation and Resolution Team.
 Details of the procedure can be found on the Student Complaint Procedure pages.

 You will need to initiate the Student Conduct Procedure.
 In accordance with the Student Conduct Regulations, the procedure must be initiated within 5 working days of the discovery of the potential breach of the Student Conduct Regulations.
 Examples of behaviours which are regarded as misconduct and time-frames can be found within the Student Conduct Regulations and Procedure.